coolchigi/LexiNotes/README.md

 3. Install backend dependencies: `cd backend && pip install -r requirements.txt`
 4. Configure environment variables: Create a `.env` file in the root directory and add any necessary environment variables.
 5. Start the frontend development server: `cd frontend && npm start`
-6. Start the backend server: `cd backend && uvicorn main:app --reload`
+6. Start the backend server: `cd backend && uvicorn app:app --reload`

 ## Usage

 Instructions on how to use your application.

-1. Open your web browser and navigate to `http://localhost:3000`.
+1. Open your web browser and navigate to `http://localhost:8080`.
 2. Sign up or log in to access the application.
 3. Explore the different features and functionalities.